KwabenaMufasa/Streamlit---Deploying-Sales-Prediction-Regression-ML-Model-into-GUI/README.md

 # Streamlit---Deploying-Sales-Prediction-Regression-ML-Model-into-GUI
 This repository showcases how to deploy a Sales Prediction Regression Machine Learning model into a Graphical User Interface (GUI) using Streamlit.

-The project includes a step-by-step guide on how to train the model, prepare the data, and deploy the model using Streamlit.
-The GUI allows users to interact with the model, input custom values, and obtain predicted sales values based on the trained regression model.

 ## Summary
 | Code      | Name        | Published Article |  Deployed App |